About Pew Connections

 Congregation Thanks be to God.

-Pastor The Holy Gospel according to St. Luke, the twenty-fourth chapter.
+Pastor The Holy Gospel according to St. Matthew, the fifth chapter.

 Congregation Glory to You, O Lord.